Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Quick navigation: If you want the head-to-head numbers immediately, skip to the Lumpsum vs SIP comparison.
-For the full context including gold forms and tax treatment, read from the top — the tax section alone could save you significantly.
+For the full context including gold forms and tax treatment, read from the top.
+The tax section alone is worth reading before deciding.

 Why Gold Has Hit a Record High in 2026